amelia1209812/CS625_FALL25/HW1-report.md

 ### Q2 - Pull Command

-"git pull" send remote changes to the local machine.
-The "pull" command fetches updates from the remote repository and then merges them into the current local branch.
-It does not send changes to the server, that is what "git push" does.
+`git pull` send remote changes to the local machine.
+The `pull` command fetches updates from the remote repository and then merges them into the current local branch.
+It does not send changes to the server, that is what `git push` does.

 ### Q3 - Local Commits

-I would have might forgotten to run "git push."
-When committing a change with "git commit," it only saves the update locally.
-To transfer the change to the GitHub repository, I will need to run "git push" so that it will show up on the GitHub desktop.
+I would have might forgotten to run `git push` .
+When committing a change with `git commit` , it only saves the update locally.
+To transfer the change to the GitHub repository, I will need to run `git push` so that it will show up on the GitHub desktop.

 ## Markdown